vegawidget/ggvega/dev/DSC-2019/dsc-talk.md

 specification.

-One option is that if the Vega-Lite specfication would compute an aggregateion, we would instead do aggregation in R instead of JS so that the resulting htmlwidget has a much smaller data set.
+One option is that if the Vega-Lite specfication would compute an aggregation, we would instead do aggregation in R so that the resulting htmlwidget has a much smaller data set.

-The second option, is to have the Vega-Lite specification act as a component so that we can the change different data sets in and out of the Vega-Lite specification only.
+The second option, the one we are curently in favor of, is to have the Vega-Lite specification act as a component so that we can the change data sets in and out of the Vega-Lite specification.

 We are interested to know if we could approach this topic more generally.
 That is, can we write a specification such that the transformation is done *somewhere*?
-For example somewhere could be a remote R session (using Shiny), a remote SQL database, or the JavaScript client (the browser itself).
+For example somewhere could be a remote R session (using Shiny), a remote SQL database, or the JavaScript client which is to say the browser.

-Then the questions could become:
-\- How do we write the Vega(-Lite) specification such that the transformation could be done anywhere?
-\- Given a Vega-Lite specification, how to we implement the transformation so that it will be made at a given place?

-Additionally, for other transformations, how can we translate an R expression into a JS expression so as to potentially create a general translation capability between dplyr and a set of Vega-Lite transformations?
+Additionally, for other transformations, how can we translate an R expression into a JS expression so as to potentially create a general translation capability between, say, dplyr and a set of Vega-Lite transformations?

 #### What we can do now + what we will do next: